tsmith165/lazyvim-ubuntu-installer/README.md

-# Ubuntu System Setup and LazyVim Installation
+# LazyVim Ubuntu Installer

 ![LazyVim Logo](assets/lazyvim-ubuntu-installer-logo.png)

-This project provides a comprehensive system setup script (`system_setup.sh`) to automate the installation and configuration of a GUI environment from a headless Ubuntu 22.04 image, along with a script (`setup.js`) that handles the installation of LazyVim (Neovim config) and various development tools.
+A comprehensive setup script (`ubuntu_setup.sh`) to automate the installation and configuration of a GUI environment from a headless Ubuntu 22.04 image, along with the installation of LazyVim (Neovim config) and various development tools.

 ## Features